-Red Rock Canyon park is only 3 by 3 miles in extent and spans both sides of CA 14.
-Much of the best scenery can be seen from the highway, though several dirt tracks do lead to other areas to the east, and two main locations that invite further exploration are found to the west - one is around the Ricardo campground, set at the base of white cliffs and hoodoos (eroded pinnacles), reached by a short side road in the middle of the park; a nice place to camp since the 50 sites are quite well-separated and many are set right amongst the formations at the foot of the canyon walls.
-The visitor center is located nearby, and there are several short hikes that lead up the cliffs and through the adjacent cacti-covered land.
+Red Rock Canyon State Park is 6 by 9 miles in extent and spans both sides of CA 14, though most of this area, to the east, is accessible only by 4WD tracks and as a result is rarely visited.
+Much of the best scenery can be seen from the highway, and the two most frequently visited locations are found a short distance west.
+One is around the Ricardo campground (named after an old settlement at this location, established in the 1890s), set at the base of white cliffs and hoodoos, and reached by a short, paved side road; a nice place to camp since the 50 sites are quite well-separated and many are set right amongst the formations at the foot of the canyon walls.
+The visitor center/park headquarters is located nearby, and there are several short hikes that lead up the cliffs and through the adjacent cactus-covered land.

 of distant New Mexico.
 The rocks here have various different strata in shades of red, white and grey, and are topped by a band of black lava, each layer having eroded in different ways.
-Hagen Canyon has a short trail though visitors are encouraged to walk anywhere.
-Overall, Red Rock Canyon State Park is interesting but quite small so unless camping, a couple of hours spent exploring is probably enough - maybe less in summer as temperatures can be quite extreme.
-The best time is during the spring wildflower season.
+The northern reaches of Hagen Canyon are crossed by an easy, one mile, partial loop trail though visitors are encouraged to walk anywhere; some of the most photogenic formations are beyond the path towards the upper end of the drainage, to the southwest.